|

 ellipse.

-boundaries more exact than vice and
+distinguished by boundaries much more exact than

-virtue, right and wrong.
+right and wrong.

-power to recall the original object, as
+Power to recall the

 it.

-becomes at last very wide of the premises.
+conclusion becomes at last very wide of the premises.

-If the mind retains the
+If the mind

-ideas of geometry determinately, it must carry on a
+retains the ideas of geometry determinately, it must carry on a

 much longer and more intricate chain

-of reasoning and compare ideas much wider of each other in order to reach
+of reasoning and compare ideas much wider of

-the abstruse truths of morality.
+truths of morality.

-trace the principles of reason through a
+principles of reason through a few steps to

-acknowledgment of ignorance.
+ignorance.

-The chief obstacle, therefore, to
+The chief

-our improvement in the philosophical or
+obstacle, therefore, to our improvement in the philosophical or

 metaphysical sciences